 When creating an invoice, you need to make sure that they are easy to understand.
 As mentioned, an invoice with unclear format and details is the most common reason why many clients fail to pay their bills on time.

-All you need is to ensure that all details are present and easily seen and read.
+All you need is to ensure that all details are present, easily seen, and read.
+This can be done with the use of an invoice template generator.
 You might want to use classic font sizes 12 to 14 and font styles such as Times New Roman, Cambria, Georgia, or Calibri for an invoice that can be read at a glance.